 Make it easy for customers to contact support

-Near the bottom of your email, be sure to include links that folks can follow if they happen to need support for their order.
+Near the bottom of your email, before the unsubscribe link, be sure to include links that folks can follow if they happen to need support for their order.
 One link could go to the customer service page on your website, and the others could direct the customer to your social media pages and/or the website for your shipping provider.

-Finally, look over your email with a customer's perspective, ask yourself if there's anything else someone might want to know, and then add a link to where they can find an answer.
+Finally, look over your email and marketing message with a customer's perspective, ask yourself if there's anything else someone might want to know, and then add a link to where they can find an answer.

 Some businesses assume that if an email is about a transaction that's already occurred—or if it has nothing to do with a sale at all—it’s a lower priority.
 But that’s not the case.
 Every transactional email you send is part of the larger conversation with your customers, which means that they need to be informative, engaging, and personalized, just like your regular marketing emails.